AnyLogic

 [Visible if the Custom first occurrence option is selected]

 The number of times this resource has been seized until this task is first assigned to the resource.
 If the resource work was interrupted after it had been seized and then resumed once again, it is counted as two cycles.
-If the field is left empty, this type of trigger will not be applied.
+If the edit box is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit